opendatablend/opendatablend-py/README.md

 The versioned dataset metadata can be used to re-download a specific version of a data file (sometimes referred to as 'time travel').
 You can learn more about how we version our datasets in the [Open Data Blend Docs](https://docs.opendatablend.io/open-data-blend-datasets/dataset-snapshots).

-After downloading the data and metadata files, `get_data` returns an object called `Output` containing the local paths of the files.
-From there, you can load the data in [Pandas](https://pandas.pydata.org/), [Koalas](https://github.com/databricks/koalas), or something similar to begin your analysis or feature engineering.
+In addition to downloading the data and metadata files, `get_data` returns an object called `Output` which includes the locations of the downloaded files.
+From there, you can query and analyse the data directly using something light like [Pandas](https://pandas.pydata.org/) or, for more resource intensive processing, a data lakehouse platform like [Databricks](https://databricks.com/).

 # Installation